raquelroriz/ecommerce-dashboard/README.md

 - [ ] Add cart with global context (or Zustand/Redux, if it makes sense).
 - [ ] More complete responsiveness and accessibility (focus on keyboard and screen readers).

+## Changelog

+- 2025-11-12:
+- Added component `Footer.tsx` and imported it into `App.tsx`.
+- Added component `Card.tsx` to display products.
+- Created `Favorite.tsx` (provider/hook `useFavorites`) with favorites filter and button in the header with countdown.
+- New page `Home.tsx` for the product grid and integration of the favorites filter.
+- Updated `App.tsx`: header with functional favorites button, category bar, search (still visual) and cart icon.
+Page structure using `Home` and `Footer`.
+- 2025-10-27:
+    - Initial documentation, setup with Vite + React 19 + TypeScript + Tailwind CSS 4 and React Router 7.

 ## Credits and references

 - Icons: I am using SVGs from Heroicons (open-source icon pack from Tailwind Labs).
 Website: https://heroicons.com — MIT license.
 - Standard Vite favicon (`/vite.svg`).
 Vite project: https://vitejs.dev — MIT license.
 - Tailwind CSS: https://tailwindcss.com — MIT License.
 - React Router: https://reactrouter.com
 - React: https://react.dev

 If I reused any code snippets or visual inspiration, my main reference was the official documentation for these tools and public examples.

 ## Final notes

 - This is a learning project.
 Some buttons and links are only visual for now.
 - If you want to make suggestions or open issues, feel free!
-- Last update: 10/27/2025.
+- Last update: 2025-11-12.